 equivalent fared no better.
 The monarchy was restored

-revolutionary fervor by a temporary demotion to the role
+fervor by a temporary demotion to the role of boarding

 A far greater —ultimately fatal— danger to the Kingdom arose half a century later when the spirit of Italian unification swept the peninsula.
 Like all conflicts of this kind —close cousins to civil wars— this one commanded fierce and divided loyalties.
 In Naples, officer graduates of Nunziatella were torn between fighting for their King and siding with the forces of Giuseppe Garibaldi, inexorably moving up the boot of Italy from their landing in Sicily with the truly revolutionary idea of one nation, united from the Ionian Sea to the Alps.